orses/html-css/card_four_feature/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Two layouts: one columnn for mobile device and three columns for desktop
+- Two layouts: one column for mobile device and three columns for desktop

 ### Screenshot